SupertigerDev/better-in-game-chat/README.md

-What most games currently do:
+### What most game chat systems currently:
-• Close on you for no reason
+- Close on you for no reason
-• Chat delay (I hate you Valorant)
-• Close when on the loading screen
+- Close when on the loading screen
+- Chat delay (I hate you Valorant)
-• Close when you res-pawn
+- Close when you res-pawn

-Overwatch doesn't these issues, and so doesn't this app.
+Overwatch doesn't have these issues, and so doesn't this overlay.

 ## Cons of using this overlay
-• Some games require you to sign a digital signature to allow full screen overlays (I hate you Valorant.).
+- Some games require you to sign a digital signature to allow full screen overlays (I hate you Valorant).
 This will require you to play games in borderless full screen mode which can add latency.
 I don't have the money to buy a signature
-• When the overlay is opened, the task bar is visible.
+- When the overlay is opened, the task bar is visible.
-• Only probably works on Windows (The superior OS).
+- Only probably works on Windows (The superior OS).

+## Contribute
+Contributing is most welcome 💖 Submit a PR and I will take a look.